rubiefawn/remedy/docs/content/perks.md

 This perk may be taken multiple times.
 The effects of each instance of this perk are applied independently.
 :::

-## True Mastery
+## True Expert

-Whenever you make a check with mastery, if both d20s produce the same result, you may add them together and use the resulting number.
+Whenever you make an expert check, if both d20s produce the same result, you may add them together and use the resulting number.